 Speaker Cable Gauge Calculator + Gauge Chart

-I have made hard work easy for you by developing a Speaker Cable Gauge Calculator.
-I have also provided a detailed Cable Gauge Chart to help you cross check or get a quick overview.
+To make your work quick and easy, I have developed a Gauge Calculator.
+I have also provided a detailed Cable Gauge Chart to help you cross-check the results or quickly find the gauge for most common wire lengths.

 I will also provide simple instructions to guide you in selecting the right cable for your setup.
-Input your values in the calculator and get recommendation for cable gauge.
-If you have any confusion in providing correct input data just scroll below the calculator and you will find complete details to each input and results.
+Input your values in the calculator and get recommendations for the cable gauge.
+If you have any confusion in providing correct input data just scroll below the calculator and you will find complete details of each input and results.

 Speaker Cable Gauge Calculator